kilrau/Lightning-Swap-PoC-v2/LIGHTNING-01-peers.md

 # Lightning nodes Setup

-Once we installed all components and we have Litecoin and Bitcoin synced with their blockchains we can set up `lnd` processes.
-We are going to setup two `lnd` processes for each exchange that we mimic (one for BTC and one for LTC).
+Once we installed all components and we have Litecoin and Bitcoin synced with their blockchains we can set up `lnd` and `swap-resolver` processes.
+We are going to setup two `lnd` processes and one `xud` for each exchange that we mimic (one for BTC and one for LTC).
 It will take the `lnd` processes some time to sync with the `btcd` and `ltcd` daemons.
-It is OK to setup the four `lnd`s in parallel.
+It is OK to setup the `lnd`s and `swap-resolver`s in parallel.

 ## aliases
 To make our life easier with lncli, it is recommanded to use aliases.